 Several class groups were consistently and noticeably not confident or positive.
 Their comments were also consistent across individual students within the classroom group.
 All of these trends seemed to be class group-specific.

 One unexpected finding was evident not in the student writing, but in teacher writing in the student journals.
 One particular teacher responded to each individual student’s daily entry with a personal message almost every day of testing.
 This consistent practice transformed the student journals into an interactive conversation between student and teacher.
 She expressed pride in the students’ hard work and attitudes toward the test, confidence that they would do well, and encouragement to stay calm and do their best.
 Some notes offer helpful tips in response to specific student concerns expressed in a previous entry such as, “Sometimes the questions might be tricky, but if you concentrate, I know you’ll be able to figure it out!
 Never give up!”, and “If you get sleepy, try to sit up nice and tall in your chair”.
 To another student who expressed that he was ‘getting mad at 2 anwsers’ the previous day, she wrote, “It’s OK to get stuck on a few questions-as long as you take your time and go back to try to figure them out”.
 Other comments seemed to be in response to teacher observations from previous days such as, “Slow down today and really take your time.
 You can do it!”
 Early in the testing, one student had written, “I don’t feel good I don’t think I am going to pass the pssa I think I am going to get held back in 4th grade.”
 Near the end of the testing, this same student wrote, “Thank you for telling me I can do it now I belive I can do it”.
-Almost every student in this classroom at some point in their journal thanked their teacher for her notes and stated the positive impact it had on them as they faced the
+Almost every student in this classroom at some point in their journal thanked their teacher for her notes and stated the positive impact it had on them as they faced the tests.

 Findings from this study yielded significant evidence of both expected (as indicated from previous research) and unexpected outcomes.
 Emergent themes were also similarly stratified with both negative and positive trends reflected.
 The overall indication is one of very strong student feelings and perspectives, regardless of which end of the spectrum they fell.
 This practice of high-stakes testing evokes extremely strong emotions in elementary students that are sometimes recognized, and sometimes not.
 During the rush of adult/parent/educator stress and responsibility involved in preparing for and facilitating high-stakes assessments in schools, the view from a student’s perspective may become lost, forgotten, or just not valued.
 Teachers and principals need to remember that students are experiencing significant and sometimes, debilitating stress as well.
 It is important for this phenomenon to be recognized, acknowledged, and addressed for the sake of both student health and student success.
 The perspective of students cannot be ignored or even minimized if we are to move forward toward success for all stakeholders.